Generating new sources of business and revenue.

 This closing is not slated to take place until the second half of 2026, so a lot could happen in that window of time.
 The shareholders shouldn’t be a problem, but Compass stock did tick down on Monday (as expected), and Anywhere’s went up.

 There could be some government concern related to Antitrust.
 Since Anywhere is made up primarily of franchise entities, there shouldn’t be any problem there.
 That is the beauty of independently owned and operated franchises.
 The challenges may come with Coldwell Banker Realty, as it is the company-owned arm of Anywhere.
 With Compass, @Properties, and CB Realty all being owned by one entity, it could raise some red flags.
+And I am not even sure how the whole @Properties/Christie’s International association comes into play.
 They might consider selling off CB Realty to independent owners to transition it into franchise status, thereby removing that roadblock.
+Anywhere sold off all of its CB Realty offices in Michigan to one of its franchisees in 2024.

 There are about 3 million licensed people in the US.
 About 1.5 million are Realtors and members of the National Association of Realtors (NAR).
 This new entity will be about 340,000 agents strong.
 So, effectively, about 23% of all Realtors will be associated with a single parent company.
 The saving grace for this acquisition is that 80% of the Anywhere agents work for independently owned franchise operations, not the company-owned entity.